Opinion by Richard Baird Posted 24 January 2012

 CAPI is an Australian producer of premium carbonated fruit juices, mixers and mineral waters.
-Recently, as part of a complete rebrand, Melbourne based design agency CIP developed a new visual identity, packaging system and website solution that utilise a clean and contemporary typographic approach to characterise the natural origins and bold flavours of the range.
+Recently, as part of a complete rebrand, Melbourne based design studio Can I Play developed a new visual identity, packaging system and website solution that utilise a clean and contemporary typographic approach to characterise the natural origins and bold flavours of the range.

 The CAPI logo-type is fairly straightforward in its execution with a clean and well constructed set of uppercase letter-forms contained within a red chamfered box that delivers a fairly conventional premium aesthetic while forming a smart and contrasting visual anchor across a more expressive and contemporary packaging solution.
 The stationary is very well handled with spacious layouts that maximise the impact of the logo-mark and introduce a lovely set of icons that communicate the brand’s key values and propositions.